-Our Large File Sending service (called Cloudstor) is provided by AARNet.
+Our Large File Sending service (Cloudstor) is provided by AARNet.
 Cloudstor provides you with a secure way to share large files with anyone.
-Files can be accessed by recipients from anywhere they have an Internet connection.
+Files can be accessed by recipients from anywhere they have an internet connection.

-Any type of file can be uploaded with the proviso that it does not breach the Use of University Computing and Communications Facilities Policy.
+Any type of file can be uploaded with the proviso that it does not breach the Computing and Communications Facilities Use Policy.

 You can only send one file at a time.
 If you have multiple files to send you can use 7-Zip to do this.
 See sending multiple files below for more information.

 You can send a file to a maximum of 100 recipients at a time.

 If you need to send to more than one email address you must ensure you separate each address with a semicolon e.g. email@example.com ; person2@Australianuniversityname.edu.au ; firstname.lastname@example.org